ziesha-network/pelmeni-testnet/README.md

 ### What is the Main Payment Network?

-The Main Payment Network (MPN) is a special, builtin smart-contract that is created in the genesis-block of the Zeeka Protocol.
+The Main Payment Network (MPN) is a special, builtin smart-contract that is created in the genesis-block of the Ziesha Protocol.
 It manages a merkle-tree of millions of accounts that can transfer ℤ with each other with nearly zero-cost transactions.
 It uses the Groth16 proving system and has a fixed number of transaction slots per update.